 Bitcoin is an unregulated cryptocurrency created in 2009.
-A cryptocurrency is a digital asset designed to work as a medium of exchange using cryptography to secure the transactions, to control the creation of additional units, and to verify the transfer of assets.
+A cryptocurrency is a digital asset designed to work as a medium of exchange using cryptography to secure the transactions, control the creation of additional units, and verify the transfer of assets.

-Much has changed in the last several years for cryptocurrencies, including a growing awareness by investors, regulators, and currency traders.
-The latter has a particular interest in the promotion of cryptocurrency trading due to the expected growth of the market and potential profits.
-While broad acceptance remains small, we may have seen a turning point with the recent announcement by Paypal that they would be accepting Bitcoin transactions.
+Much has changed in the last several years for cryptocurrencies, including a growing awareness by institutional brokers, regulators, and currency traders.
+The latter has a particular interest in promoting cryptocurrency trading due to the expected growth of the market and potential profits.
+While broad acceptance remains small, more examples arise of vendors and even countries announcing they would be accepting Bitcoin transactions.
 Nevertheless, the idea of using Bitcoin as a digital currency is suffering from three primary challenges:

 Bitcoin is an unreliable store of value.
-Bitcoin’s value routinely changes daily by 1-3%, which, when seen over a month or a year, can be substantial.
-By comparison, the exchange rate between the U.S. dollar and the euro has an average daily change of less than 1% and a monthly change of less than 3%.
+Bitcoin’s value routinely changes daily by 1-3%, which can be substantial when seen over a month or a year.
+The exchange rate between the U.S. dollar and the euro has an average daily change of less than 1% and a monthly change of less than 3%.
 And the value of a Bitcoin can go down hard too.
 See the chart below.

-Transaction Fees are too High
+Transaction fees are too high

 Disclosure: This is for informational purposes only and is not a recommendation to buy or sell Bitcoins.